Food, Jordan, Middle Eastern Food

 Up until now, everything I have mentioned is Middle Eastern food that can be found all over the region, not something uniquely Jordanian.
 Here’s one dish that is truly Jordanian: Mansaf, the national dish of Jordan, which I had at Al Qantarah Restaurant in Petra.

-This dish consists of white rice cooked with Yogurt, Lamb and then doused with… even more yogurt.
+This dish consists of white rice cooked with Yogurt and lamb and then doused with… even more yogurt.
 The preparation is similar to Maqluba, but the meat is cooked separately in Mansaf.
 Once done, it is topped with fried peanuts and fresh parsley and eaten with fresh tomato cucumber salad.
 Unlike Maqluba, Mansaf does not taste heavily spiced – it focuses more on the taste of yogurt and the pure savory taste of the Lamb.

 Mansaf is also eaten communally but using your own hands!
 This doesn’t bother me (Indonesians use our hands to eat too) but I imagine this would freak some folks out!